-Here at IndulgeYourPet, we’re really not going to blame if you you’ve never heard of or know anything about the American Staghound.
-After all, there a relatively new “type” of dog and are not currently recognized by the American Kennel Club or the United Kennel Club either!
+Here at IndulgeYourPet, we’re not going to blame if you’ve never heard of or know anything about the American Staghound.
+After all, there a relatively new “type” of dog and is not currently recognized by the American Kennel Club or the United Kennel Club either!

 Which is why…

-We wanted to take a moment and discuss exactly what an “kind” of dog an American Staghound is so that if you’re currently seeking a new pet you might have a better idea if an American Staghound might be the right dog for you.
+We wanted to take a moment and discuss exactly what “kind” of dog an American Staghound is so that if you’re currently seeking a new pet you might have a better idea if an American Staghound might be the right dog.

 American Staghound Fast Facts